-- '1.
-Field current regulation
+- 1. Field current regulation

 - 2. Motor field economy

 - 3. Tachometer monitor

 - 4. Motor field reversing

 - 5. Special motor field voltages

-or other functions when constant horsepower is not provided.
-For such systems, adjust CROSS full clockwise (5 o'clock).
-All other adjustments such as FMAX, FMIN, FLOSS, ALIGN, and SLIM should be adjusted as if it were a constant horsepower drive, The settings described in this manual are representative only and should be used only when Test Data Sheet values are not available.
+or other functions when constant horsepower is not provided For such systems, adjust CROSS fully clockwise (5 o'clock).
+All other adjustments such as FMAX, FMIN, FLOSS, ALIGN and SLIM should be adjusted as if it were a constant horsepower drive.
+The settings described in this manual are representative only and should be used only when Test Data Sheet values are not available.

-It is assumed that the motor field control is properly installed with plus and minus power supplied as well as synchronizing signals.
-Since the synchronizing signals are externally derived, the AC power must have the proper phase relationship with the synchronizing signals.
+It is assumed that the motor field control is properly installed with plus and minus power supplied.